LucaCanali/sparkMeasure/docs/Flight_recorder_mode_InfluxDBSink.md

              consider setting it to false if this is an issue
  ```

-The current implementation depends on "influxdb.java".
+Note: The current implementation depends on "influxdb.java".
 If you deploy sparkMeasure from maven central,
 the dependency is being taken care of.
 If you run sparkMeasure from a jar instead, you may need to add the dependency manually
-in spark-submit as in:
+in spark-submit/spark-shell as in:
  - `--packages org.influxdb:influxdb-java:2.14`
 Note currently we need to use influxdb-java version 2.14, as newer versions generate jar conflicts (tested up to Spark 3.3.0)